Amazon.com warehouse workers vote to reject forming union in Alabama | Business

 Amazon.com warehouse workers vote to reject forming union in Alabama

-Efforts to unionize Amazon.com warehouse workers in Alabama were defeated on Friday by a more than 2-to-1 margin in a major win for the online retailer, but the union trying to organize workers was set to challenge the results, assailing the company's methods.

-According to the latest unofficial tally, 1,798 voted against forming a union, with 738 ballots in favour.
-A simple majority is needed for victory, but both sides have the right to challenge the eligibility of ballots.
-Counting concluded and would next focus on adding up challenges and voided ballots but the margin of victory may be too much to change the outcome.
-Amazon shares rose 0.8% Friday, adding to earlier gains.
+Both sides have the right to challenge the eligibility of individual ballots and the entire voting campaign process, but a ballot count official on a Zoom call of the proceeding announced that there were not enough challenged votes to affect the results.
+Amazon shares rose 1.7% Friday, adding to earlier gains.

 Union leaders had hoped the election outside Birmingham would spark a new era of worker activism.
 Instead, it illustrated the continued challenges facing the labour movement, joining high-profile failures to start unions at auto and plane factories in the U.S. South.
-The U.S. south has been an especially difficult region for unions to make inroads because many of those states, including Alabama, passed so-called right-to-work laws that curtail unions' abilities to mandate dues and other measures.
+The U.S. South is a region that has been particularly anti-union.
+Nearly all the states in the area, including Alabama, passed so-called right-to-work laws that curtail unions' abilities to mandate dues and other measures.

 In the latter case, the dispute would play out before the National Labor Relations Board (NLRB) and then likely in a federal appeals court.
 Unionizing Amazon, the second-largest private employer in America, would be a start to reverse long-running declines in union membership, which fell to 11% of the eligible workforce in 2020 from 20% in 1983, according to the U.S. Bureau of Labor Statistics.